The JCO Bylaws Process

 1. The Bylaws Committee was created as a result of the Board's four-point agenda during 2015, one of which was a thorough review of the Bylaws.
 David Cohn was serving as President at that time.

-9. The work we have been doing addresses many issues in addition to member voting.
-They are complex.
-I think this will be clear to anyone who takes the time to examine our report.
-We have given it our best effort.
+4. The work done by the Bylaws Committee addressed many issues in addition to member voting.
+They are complex and inter-connected.
+This will be clear to anyone who takes the time to examine the report “Issues and Options.”

-10. We will make a presentation to the Board at a special meeting after they have had sufficient time to study the material.
+5. A presentation was made to the Board at a special meeting after they had sufficient time to study the material.
 Two study sessions have been held thus far.

-17. Although work should move swiftly, the deadline for this process should be sufficiently in advance of the Annual Meeting, which will be scheduled close to the end of our Fiscal Year on May 31
+12. Although work should move swiftly, the deadline for this process will be sufficiently in advance of the Annual Meeting, which will be scheduled close to the end of our Fiscal Year on May 31.